kotolex/checking/README.md

 @test
 def mock_builtins_input():
-    with mock_builtins('input', lambda : 'test'): # Now input() just returns 'test', it is not to wait for user input result_text = our_weird_function_with_input_inside()
+    with mock_builtins('input', lambda : 'test'): # Now input() just returns 'test', it does not wait for user input. result_text = our_weird_function_with_input_inside()
         equals('TEST', result_text)